Augusta Clawson

-Augusta Holmes Clawson (June 23, 1903 - May 13, 1997) was an American civil servant, and writer of Shipyard Diary of a Woman Welder, a diary about welding in World War II.
+Augusta Holmes Clawson (June 23, 1903 – May 13, 1997) was an American civil servant, and writer of Shipyard Diary of a Woman Welder, a diary about welding in World War II.

 Clawson was a graduate of Vassar.
+Later, she earned a master's degree in personnel administration at New York University.
 In 1943, she was assigned by the United States Office of Education to work undercover as a welder at the Swan Island Shipyard in order to discover the difficulties faced by women workers and the reasons many women welders were leaving the job shortly after completing training.
 Her book based on her experiences there, Shipyard Diary of a Woman Welder, was published in 1944 by Penguin Books.
 She retired from government service in 1973.

+The Swan Island Shipyard where Clawson conducted her research.

 Clawson gave a collection of items from her time as a welder, including her welding helmet, to the Smithsonian Institution.
+The research she conducted on the shipyards was used to improve training, create regulations, and uphold women being included in trades.

+Backstory

+After graduating from Vassar, Clawson attended New York University where she earned a master's degree in personnel administration.
+Before turning to civil service, Clawson was the director of placement and apprenticeship at Edison Vocational and Technical High School.
+A couple years before the war had even started, vocational schools, including Clawson's, had to start training their students for war production.
+Clawson recounts how all of her students were men until after Pearl Harbour.
+Women were taking their places as the armed forces had begun drafting men for War.
+Clawson recognized how most of the women were beginning to take on jobs that they had never done before.
+Further into the War, the U.S. Department of Education had taken notice of the frequency that women were quitting their jobs on shipyards.
+Clawson was then hired to work and spy on the Swan Island Shipyard.
+Her Diary recounts her experiences as a female welder during World War 2.